Room Escape Artist has a pair of original founders, but the team that makes all of this happen is much larger.

 When he’s not puzzling, he can be found talking to his cat or staring at his oven waiting for something delicious to finish baking.

 Brendan has been an escape room player since 2014, and is a former Great Gotham Challenge Champion & Runner Up.
 He loves the thrill of a good search-and-discovery escape room.
 He also loves being a part of growing companies, events, communities… and is a bit of a startup junkie.

-Brett “That Guy With The Puzzles” Kuehner has designed puzzles and control system technology for escape rooms across the country, including the tech for Risa Puno’s Privilege of Escape (REA Reaction).
+Brett “That Guy With The Puzzles” Kuehner has designed puzzles and control system technology for escape rooms across the US and even a few in the UK, including puzzles for Netflix promotions and the tech for Risa Puno’s Privilege of Escape (REA Reaction).
 He also collects mechanical puzzles.
 A lot of mechanical puzzles.
-Puzzle boxes are his favorite, but don’t tell the other puzzles; they might get jealous.
-He plays escape rooms wherever and whenever he can, and encourages new designers by teaching an escape room design class at a high school in Bergen County, NJ.
+Puzzle boxes are his favorite but don’t tell the other puzzles; they might get jealous.
+He plays escape rooms wherever and whenever he can, and encourages new designers by teaching classes on escape room design and puzzle creation.

 Cara is a master of burning her candle at both ends.
-By day, she is the Story Experience Producer for Meow Wolf.
-She is also the Co-Founder and CEO of Interwoven Immersive, Inc. and a frequent Contributor/ Festival Correspondent for No Proscenium.
-When she isn’t reviewing escape rooms for Room Escape Artist, she can probably be found… playing other escape rooms or attending immersive shows.
+By day, she is the Senior Producer, AltspaceVR and Microsoft Mesh at Microsoft.
+She is also the Co-Founder and CEO of Interwoven Immersive, Inc. When she isn’t reviewing escape rooms for Room Escape Artist, she can probably be found… playing other escape rooms or attending immersive shows.
 No, YOU have a problem!